null Skip to Content

 Why David Bromstad Chose Us for Rock the Block

-Whatever size or style of the room, David Bromstad believes beams can make it better.
-The designer and star of HGTV’s My Lottery Dream Home recently finished a six-week run as half of a design team on the network’s second season of Rock the Block.
+Whatever the size or style of the room, David Bromstad believes beams can make it better.
+The designer and star of HGTV’s My Lottery Dream Home recently finished a six-week run as part of a design team on the network’s second season of Rock the Block.

-During the Rock the Block competition, Bromstad used real wood ceiling beams from Barron Designs in the living room, main bedroom and basement renovations.
-He says beams are one of the most impactful additions you can make to a room — and they are versatile enough to fit in virtually any room.
+During the competition, Bromstad incorporated real wood ceiling beams from Barron Designs in the living room, main bedroom and basement.
+He says beams are one of the most impactful additions you can make to a space — and versatile enough to fit in virtually any room.

 Barron Designs Wood Ceiling Beams arranged in a coffered pattern in cozy living room.

-“They are easy, they’re beautiful, they’re cost-effective and they create an impact,” he says.
-“You can lay them out in so many different ways: You can lay them close together, you can lay them in a criss-cross fashion, which gives you a more formal feel.
-There are so many things you can do that create architecture without taking up any space on the walls or the floor.”
+“They’re easy, they’re beautiful, they’re cost-effective and they create an impact,” he says.
+“You can lay them out in so many different ways: close together, in a criss-cross fashion for a more formal feel — there are endless possibilities to add architecture without taking up any space on the walls or floor.”

-When to Use Faux Wood (And When to Get Real)
+When to Use Faux Wood (and When to Go Real)

 Bromstad says both real wood and faux wood beams have a place in home design: “Faux beams are incredible because they’re light.
-They’re not supporting a load like a real wood beam.
-Real wood beams are amazing, but faux wood beams — you can use them anywhere.
-You don’t have to have supports to hold them, and that’s the beauty of having the faux.”
+They’re not supporting a load like real beams.
+Real beams are amazing, but faux beams — you can use them anywhere.
+You don’t need supports to hold them, and that’s the beauty of faux.”

-He says there are advantages to both, with one of the biggest considerations being where the beams are being placed and how much weight the beam will put on the structure.
-For example, when he used Barron’s real wood Heavy Hand Hewn Wood Beams in the living room on the second episode of Rock the Block, he originally planned to use more beams, but the weight they added to the structure made him use fewer than planned.
+He notes one of the biggest considerations is where the beams will be placed and how much weight the structure can handle.
+For example, when he used Barron’s Heavy Hand Hewn Wood Beams in a living room on Rock the Block, he originally planned to use more but scaled back due to the added weight.

-“It really comes down to what the structure can support,” he says.
+“It really comes down to what the structure can support,” he explains.

 Telling a Story With Beams

-In addition to choosing between faux and real wood beams, Bromstad says how they’re positioned can change the feel of a room.
-“I don’t look at beams as traditional; I look at them as a base to tell a really interesting story,” he says.
+Bromstad emphasizes that how beams are positioned can change the entire feel of a room.
+“I don’t look at beams as traditional; I see them as a base to tell a story,” he says.

 Rethinking Where to Use Faux Wood Beams

-Bromstad is such a big fan of using beams that he is hard-pressed to find a room where they wouldn’t be appropriate: “I think they should be used in bathrooms, hallways, bedrooms, dens … they could be used anywhere.”
+Bromstad is such a fan of beams that he believes they can work in almost any space: “Bathrooms, hallways, bedrooms, dens… they could be used anywhere.”

 A well-decorated book nook area with a single Barron Designs Wood Ceiling Beam

-He says one of his favorite beam projects was when he made a coffered ceiling for the HGTV show Color Splash.
-“It was a lot of work, really detailed, but it elevated it to a level of sophistication.
-But because they were wood, it also felt casual at the same time,” he says.
-“The more detail you have on a ceiling, the more expensive a house looks.”
+One of his favorite projects was a coffered ceiling for HGTV’s Color Splash.
+“It was a lot of work, really detailed, but it elevated the room’s sophistication.
+Yet because they were wood, it still felt casual,” he says.
+“The more detail on a ceiling, the more expensive the house looks.”

-The biggest thing to take into consideration when adding beams is size, Bromstad says.
-“If you’re running 8-inch beams across the room, and it goes over a windowsill, is your windowsill 8 inches off the ceiling?
-And are you going to hang drapes there?
-There’s lots of things like that to think about,” he says.
+Bromstad stresses that planning beam placement is essential: “If you’re running 8-inch beams across the room and it goes over a windowsill, is your windowsill 8 inches off the ceiling?
+Are you going to hang drapes there?
+Those details matter.”

-The most valuable piece of home design advice he says he can offer is just to do what makes you happy: “Let your freak flag fly in your own home.
-Do whatever you want.
-There’s no real rules to design.
-Your house is your space.”
+His biggest piece of advice?
+“Let your freak flag fly in your own home.
+Do whatever makes you happy.
+There are no real rules to design — your house is your space.”

 Shop Related Products